-You need good English language skills to make the best of your learning in Victoria and we may require you to take an intensive English language course before you join your new school.
-You can take this course at one of the many English Language Centres located across the State or within an accredited school.
+You need good English language skills to make the best of your learning in Victoria and we may require you to take an intensive English language program before you join your new school.
+You can take these classes at one of the many English Language Centres located across the State or within an accredited school.
 Use our online

 application process to work out which kind of English language requirements apply to you.

 Welfare and accommodation options

 International students can choose to live with parents, relatives or a local family (if aged 13 years and older).